SilasRobitschko/SWNeural/Readme.md

 ```bash
 python3 train/learn.py
 ```
-**Note:** The data included in this repository is a small subset (200 of 2200 runs) for quick testing.
-The complete training dataset is available on [Zenodo](https://zenodo.org/records/15777202).
-To use the full dataset, download it and update the `run_dir` variable in `learn.py` to point to the new data directory.
+**Note:** The data included in this repository is the full training dataset taken from Florian Sammüller's [Github](https://github.com/sfalmo/NeuralDFT).

 Training can be resource-intensive, especially when using the complete dataset.
 For multi-process data loading, it may be necessary to increase the system's limit for open file descriptors (e.g., `ulimit -n 4096` on Linux/macOS).